Alexa, can you help with this murder case?

 "That could change tomorrow," he said.
 "That's just today's architecture for it."

-The Electronic Privacy Information Center has long been concerned about "always-on" devices and wrote in a July 2015 letter to the US Justice Department that such machines are "increasingly prevalent in the 'Internet of Things," the term used for the networking of common, everyday objects, allowing them to send and receive data.
+The Electronic Privacy Information Center has long been concerned about "always-on" devices and wrote in a July 2015 letter to the US Justice Department that such machines are "increasingly prevalent in the 'Internet of Things,'" the term used for the networking of common, everyday objects, allowing them to send and receive data.

 Along with the Amazon Echo, other technology cited in EPIC's letter were Samsung smart televisions, Google's Chromium browser, Mattel's "Hello Barbie" doll, Microsoft Kinect for the Xbox, Nest Cam security cameras and Canary Connect home security devices.